-During the first 24 hours, you need to control the bleeding, protect the blood clot that’s formed, take proper care of your teeth and gums and follow instructions to reduce the pain and swelling.
+During the first 24 hours after emergency tooth removal, you need to control the bleeding, protect the blood clot that’s formed, take proper care of your teeth and gums and follow instructions to reduce the pain and swelling.
 You should also avoid physical activity, smoking, drinking through a straw or eating hard, crunchy foods.

 You may experience some swelling and numbness after your procedure.
 Pain after tooth extractions is common, so expect some.
 All these conditions are temporary and disappear in a week or less.
 But take extra precautions, such as:

 - Not biting your lip or tongue while chewing